Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 16): Pretty Respectable

 The Finer Deets

 Unlike the Baahubali series, Sye Raa Narasimha Reddy has failed to find any takers in the Hindi belt.
 In fact, it collapsed in the opening weekend itself, which sealed its fate.
-Sye Raa Narasimha Reddy has also not lived up to expectations Tamil Nadu and Kerala, However, it's fared relatively well in Karnataka due to Sudeep's popularity.
+Sye Raa Narasimha Reddy has also not lived up to expectations in Tamil Nadu and Kerala, However, it fared relatively well in Karnataka, due to Sudeep's popularity.

 Overseas Box Office Collections